Each time a transform examines the source indices and creates or updates the destination index, it generates a checkpoint.

 Another heuristic can be applied for time buckets when a

 used to group by time buckets.
 Change detection detects which time buckets have

 Failures in transforms tend to be related to searching or indexing.
 To increase the resiliency of transforms, the cursor positions of the aggregated search and the changed entities search are tracked in memory and persisted periodically.

 - Temporary failures: The checkpoint is retried.
 If 10 consecutive failures occur, the transform has a failed status.
 For example, this situation might occur when there are shard failures and queries return only partial results.

 - Irrecoverable failures: The transform immediately fails.
 For example, this situation occurs when the source index is not found.

 Adjustment failures: The transform retries with adjusted settings.
+For

-the interval defined in the
+interval defined in the

 frequencyproperty for the transform.
 If the search is retried to the point where it reaches a minimal number of buckets, an irrecoverable failure occurs.